yosh-401-advanced-javascript/seattle-javascript-401d31/instructor/brian/23-ng_adventure/README.md

     * `ng-submit` - used to trigger an expression wehn a `<form>`'s submit event has been fired

   * **Form Directives**
-    * `<form>` - includes additional behavior, such as dynamic validation and dynamic validation classes
+    * `<form>` - includes additional behavior such as dynamic validation and dynamic validation classes
-    * `<input>` - includes additional behavior, such as dynamic validation
+    * `<input>` - includes additional behavior such as dynamic validation
     * `ng-required` - extra `required` validation on form submit
     * `ng-disabled` - disables a user input based on a condition